-"My wife and I went to the police station in Božidara Adžije Street and up to the second floor.
+"My wife and I went to the police station in Božidara Adčije Street and up to the second floor.
 We heard a policeman say, 'These are Dejan's parents.
 Keep your mouths shut.'
 The inspectors said they had treated Dejan correctly and that he jumped out the window when he was alone in the room.
-I said it was impossible for a young man who was 180 centimeters tall to jump through the one-by-one meter double window.
+I said it was impossible for a young man who was 180 centimetres tall to jump through the one-by-one meter double window.
 To that, one of them said, 'What?
 Do you think we threw him out?'
-I said we would see about that and insisted that they show us the room in which Dejan was held.
-They said this was not possible until the investigating judge finished with the scene."
+I said we would see about that and insisted that they show us the room in which Dejan had been held.
+They said this was not possible until the investigating judge had finished at the scene."

-Mr. Petrović was eventually able to see the room and window from which his soon allegedly jumped:
+Mr. Petrović was eventually able to see the room and window from which his son had allegedly jumped: